SkillHeaven/RunePy/README.md

 Press ``Esc`` in either mode to open an options menu where you can rebind the available controls, including the editor's side movement and save/load shortcuts.
 When this menu is visible, gameplay clicks are ignored so you can't interact with the world through the menu.

-Press ``F1`` at any time to toggle the debug window.
-This overlay shows live statistics and provides sliders for tweaking speeds.
-With the debug window visible you can press ``F2`` to enter a simple editor mode for rearranging the widgets and saving the layout.
+Press ``F1`` at any time to toggle a minimal debug window.
+The old stats and sliders have been removed while the feature is being reworked.

 ## Configuration